ItsMick/profilestopkg/README.md

   -m MOBILECONFIG, --mobileconfig=MOBILECONFIG
                         The Mobileconfig file you would like to have packages.
                         You must use the absolute Path.
-Required

   -p PACKAGENAME, --packagename=PACKAGENAME
                         Define a output package name.